gthole/simpleragent/README.md

         // Do something
     });

-// Promises, within an async function const resp = await request
+// Promises, within an async function.
+String copy of the response body
+// is available in the "text" attribute of the response. const resp = await request
     .get('http://www.example.com/foo?bar=baz')
     .promise();
+console.log(resp.text);

 // Sending JSON bodies, HTTPS, and setting headers request